Health and safety

 - Developing partnerships with related academic departments and disciplines

-Staff in the Department of Equity and Compliance lead a focused effort to build inclusive systems and a welcoming environment at UAF.
+Staff in the Office of Rights, Compliance and Accountability lead a focused effort to build inclusive systems and a welcoming environment at UAF.
 Their staff provide conflict resolution and mediation services, ensure equality of employment and educational opportunity, and work to eradicate discriminatory practices.
 Their staff investigate complaints of discrimination and sexual harassment and work with parties to find resolution.
-If students or employees believe they are being treated differently because of their race, color, national origin, gender, religion, disability, age (over 40), genetic code, sexual orientation or retaliation, they can lodge a complaint with the Department of Equity and Compliance.
+If students or employees believe they are being treated differently because of their race, color, national origin, gender, religion, disability, age (over 40), genetic code, sexual orientation or retaliation, they can lodge a complaint with the Office of Rights, Compliance and Accountability.

 The student-led Nanook Diversity and Action Council (NDAC) promotes a community of inclusion, social justice, and cultural pluralism by providing educational activities in collaboration with student organizations, that honor and support areas of age, gender, religion, ability, socioeconomic status, race, ethnicity, culture, and sexual orientation.